Skip to main content

 Getting on the ferry

 The lower deck is accessible for mobility aids and prams, and includes a bar and accessible toilet.
-Upon arrival at Mona, you will disembark at the bottom of 99 stairs that lead up to the museum entrance.

 Getting around